 DATA DISTRIBUTION: How is new data communicated?

 Peer to peer is one way of distributing data in a network.
 Another way is client-server.
 You may have heard of peer-to-peer file sharing on the BitTorrent network where files are shared between users, without a central server controlling the data.
-This is why BitTorrent has remained resilient as a network.
+This is why BitTorrent has remained resilient as a network: there is no central server to shut down.

 In the office environment, often data is held on servers, and wherever you log in, you can access the data.
 The server holds 100% of the data, and the clients trust that the data is definitive.
 Most of the internet is client-server where the website is held on the server, and you are the client when you access it.
 This is very efficient, and a traditional model in computing.